tarantuli/enchanters-manual/gameplay.md

 1. If this is not a co-op game, the player takes one reward token from the Overlord card.
 The token acts as a card with the text that’s in the “reward” section of the Overlord card.
 If the reward section defines an immediate effect ![img.png](icons/immediate-effect.png), resolve it now.
-1. If this not a co-op game and the last reward token is taken from the Overlord, he is considered defeated and inactive from now on.
+1. If this not a co-op game and the last reward token is taken from the Overlord, they are considered defeated and inactive from now on.
 1. If you chose to play a co-op game, resolve the effects of the “reward” section of the Overlord card.
 This typically lowers the hit points of the Overlord.